 (Begins in even years only)

-Coursework includes the communication and computational skills required to support the fields such as materials testing, structures, estimating, project management, hydraulics, environmental technology, and surveying.
-Additional coursework will cover the operation of computers and application software including computer-aided drafting.
+Coursework includes instruction in the communication and computational skills required for materials testing, structural testing, field and laboratory testing, site analysis, estimating, project management, plan preparation, hydraulics, environmental technology, and surveying.

 Courses requiring a grade of "C" or better: CEG, CIV, DFT, EGR, MAT, and SRV